 Giving time and attention when it is requested

 How to handle issues with minor and adult children

 I am hopeful that as a wife expands her submission into more areas, she will see that her husband is capable of making good decisions and that she can trust him.
 She may even find joy and contentment in submitting as he leads well.
 I believe most husbands can and would lead with compassion if given the chance.

 OK, this is the category were some of my readers might recoil and think, surely not THAT!!
 Though I imagine that could have already happened.
 But, here’s the biting truth: I put the things on the following list for the same reason I included the things on the other two lists.
-We are to be subject to our own husbands as the church is subject to Christ in everything.
+We are to be subject to our own husbands as to the Lord and as the church is subject to Christ, in everything.
 That must include small things.
-Jesus is in authority over the church in all matters, not just over what we would call “big” ones.
-Though we may find it a lot easier to obey him when it comes to not murdering someone verses not gossiping, we are still subject to him in both.
-We shouldn’t qualify issues with him or our husbands.
-(Ephesians 5:22) This does not mean we should forget about what I covered in my first post in this series namely the all-important exception to submission.
-Before submitting, we should always qualify if something is against God and his word.
+Jesus is in authority over us and the church in all matters, not just over what we would call “big” ones.
+Though we may find it a lot easier to obey Him when it comes to not murdering someone verses not gossiping, we are still subject to Him in both.
+We shouldn’t qualify issues with Him or our husbands.
+(Ephesians 5:22-24) This does not mean we should forget about what I covered in my first post in this series, namely the all-important exception to submission.
+Before submitting, we must always make sure that it is not contrary to God’s word.